danristea/xion/README.md

 # Xion

 Xion is a lightweight client-side library (in fact it's class) for building component like user interfaces.
-The main purpose of Xion is creating UI components fast without any difficult agreements regarding library methods, naming, hard syntax, etc. All what you have to know that you will be able to use Xion is JavaScript and JsonML only.
-Xion can be used like a constituent part of your custom library which have to be able to create some interfaces.
+The main purpose of Xion is creating UI components fast without any difficult agreements regarding library methods, naming, hard syntax, etc. All what you have to know that you will be able to use Xion are JavaScript and [JsonML](http://www.jsonml.org/) only.
+Xion can be used like a constituent part of your custom library which has to be able to create some interfaces.

 ##Download Xion.